-Both first-generation iPad Pros were discontinued in June of 2017.
+Apple discontinued both first-generation iPad Pros in June of 2017.

-The Apple Pencil is an Apple-developed wireless stylus that works with various models of the iPad, including all models of the iPad Pro.
-It is a low-latency stylus that features pressure sensitivity and angle detection, and when used, the iPad will reject a user's palm input.
+The Apple Pencil is an Apple-developed wireless stylus that works with various iPad models.
+It is a low-latency stylus with pressure sensitivity and angle detection.
+When using the Apple Pencil, the iPad will reject a user's palm input.

 The first-generation Apple Pencil was released alongside the first-generation iPad Pro in 2015.
 It connects to compatible iPad models via Bluetooth and can be charged using the iPad's Lightning port, or via a Lightning cable when used in conjunction with the included adapter.
 On a full charge, the Apple Pencil will last for roughly 12 hours.
 15 seconds of charging time enables the Apple Pencil to perform for up to 30 minutes.

 The second-generation Apple Pencil has a flat side and uses conductive charging in place of a Lightning connector.
 It attaches to the flat side of an iPad and pairs using that connection.
 A double-tap gesture can be used to switch tools in some compatible apps.